Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Computational Wave Imaging and Physics-based Methods

 Computatioanl wave imaging aims to estimate the material property $\bm{m}$ from the observed data~$\bm{d}$; that is, it aims to find an inversion operator $g$ so that $\widehat{\bm{m}} = g(\bm{d})$ approximates the actual property.
 A minimal requirement for this approximate model is that the forward propagation based on this model should approximate the observed data; that is, $f(\widehat{\bm{m}})\approx\bm{d}$.
 This implies that $f(g(\bm{d}))\approx \bm{d}$ and for this reason, $g$ is informally referred to as the \emph{inverse} of $f$.
 But directly inverting $f$ is generally infeasible due to the ill-posed nature of CWI.
 To address these challenges, CWI is often formulated as the solution to an optimization problem.
 The unknown material properties are then estimated as the minimizers $\widehat{\bm{m}}$ of a penalized nonlinear least squares problem and can be written

 where the first term enforces data fidelity and the second term, weighted by $\gamma$, incorporates prior information with a regularization function $r(\bm{m})$, which encodes assumptions about the underlying medium~\cite{Lin-2013-Ultrasound, Lin-2014-Ultrasound, Acoustic-2015-Lin, Quantifying-2015-Lin}.
-Classical choices include Tikhonov regularization, $r(\bm{m}) = \| H \bm{m} \|_2^2$, which promotes smoothness via a high-pass filter $H$, and total variation (TV) regularization, $r(\bm{m}) = \| \nabla \bm{m} \|_1$, which encourages piecewise smooth structures and preserves edges\cite{Osher-1992-Nonlinear}.
+Classical choices include Tikhonov regularization, $r(\bm{m}) = \| H \bm{m} \|_2^2$, where $H$ is typically a derivative (high-pass) operator so that the penalty suppresses high-frequency components, thereby promoting smoothness, and total variation (TV) regularization, $r(\bm{m}) = \| \nabla \bm{m} \|_1$, which encourages piecewise smooth structures and preserves edges\cite{Osher-1992-Nonlinear}.

 Beyond these, many advanced regularization strategies have been developed to better adapt to specific medium structures and improve reconstruction quality.
 For instance, modified TV formulations have been used to enhance the delineation of high-contrast interfaces~\cite{Acoustic-2015-Lin}; adaptive schemes such as the proximal Newton–ADMM framework with pretrained denoisers allow dynamic balancing between smooth and blocky regions~\cite{aghamiry2020hybrid}; and constraint-based approaches like salt flooding techniques have proven effective in complex subsurface environments~\cite{kalita2019Regularized}.
 Recently, hybrid strategies that decompose the model into smooth and blocky components, such as the adaptive Tikhonov–TV regularization method~\cite{Robust-2025-Aghazade}, demonstrated strong robustness across varying realistic settings.